Learn How to Stop Emails From POF Cluttering Up Your Inbox

 The best way to stop spam emails from POF is to use DoNotPay’s app.
 The process is simple and will only take you a few minutes.
 Here’s what you have to do to make it happen:

-- Log in through your web browser or the iOS app store
+- Log in through your web browser

 - Find the Spam Collector tab on the left side of the page